 Like its predecessors, GPT-2 and BERT, GPT-3 creates new text based on texts fed into it but while previous models required a large training dataset (thousands or tens of thousands of examples), GPT-3 can do its language tasks with much lower input.
 Dale, a coder and writer at Google Cloud AI explains:.

 IT’S REALLY BIG.
 I mean really big.
 With 175 billion parameters, it’s the largest language model ever created (an order of magnitude larger than its nearest competitor!), and was trained on the largest dataset of any language model.
 This, it appears, is the main reason GPT-3 is so impressively “smart” and human-sounding.

 But here’s the really magical part.
 As a result of its humongous size, GPT-3 can do what no other model can do (well): perform specific tasks without any special tuning.
 You can ask GPT-3 to be a translator, a programmer, a poet, or a famous author, and it can do it with its user (you) providing fewer than 10 training examples.

-GPT-3 is currently in beta but it won’t be long before this giant automated plagiarism machine is unleashed.
-Author and podcaster and ALLi’s Enterprise Advisor, Joanna Penn, a leading voice on the copyright implications of AI for authors, is both excited about its potential and concerned about the ability of copyright law to keep up with developments.
+GPT-3 is currently in beta but it won't be long before this giant automated plagiarism machine is unleashed.
+Author and podcaster and ALLi's Enterprise Advisor, Joanna Penn, a leading voice on the copyright implications of AI for authors, is both excited about its potential and concerned about the ability of copyright law to keep up with developments.